novuhq/novu/docs/docs/overview/quickstart/get-started-with-angular.md

 To trigger a notification, simply run the codesandbox below with the correct credentials.

-_<insert docusaurus multi-language component code to trigger a notification here>_

 ```jsx
 import { Novu } from '@novu/node';